 Documented attendance or participation in an ASUW funded event.

 Documented volunteering with an ASUW program.

+Documented community service hour as a member of ASUW.

 Documented outreach to RSOs that Senators are not already affiliated with by attending an RSO meeting and sharing the resources ASUW can provide to RSOs to encourage stronger ties between ASUW and RSOs.

 Any other form of service hour, as pre-approved in writing by the ASUW Vice President, with the subsequent approval of the ASUW Steering Committee.

+Senators filling a vacancy during a Service Period will only be required to accumulate one (1) service hour for that period.
+If a Senator fills a vacancy within the last five (5) business days of a Service Period, they will not be required to accumulate any service hours for that period.

+Senators filling a vacancy will be required to fufill requirements for all full service periods for the remainder of the administration.

 Appropriate documentation and documentation methods of service hours will be set and managed by the ASUW Vice President, with the subsequent approval of the ASUW Steering Committee.

-Each Senator shall be required to complete an ASUW social media outreach effort, to be decided upon annually by the Steering Committee.
+Each Senator shall be required to complete an ASUW outreach effort, to be decided upon annually by the Steering Committee.

 Senators must maintain good academic status in the College or School to which they were elected to represent.

 Senators shall pay the ASUW Student fee.